Marcia Hines: 1994–2002: Recording again

 In March 1994, Hines toured nationally for the first time in seven years.
 She signed a new contract with Warner Music Australia to release Right Here and Now in October, which peaked at number 21; its singles included "Rain (Let the Children Play)", which peaked at number 47, and "Give it All You've Got", which had less success.
 Her career was gradually revived with concert and TV appearances.
 By 1998, Hines enlisted Rockmelons' members Bryon Jones and Ray Medhurst as producers for Time of Our Lives, which charted from August 1999 and peaked at number 17.
 The singles "Flashdance, What a Feeling" (originally recorded by Irene Cara) and "Time of Our Lives" were released with the latter peaking at No. 31.
 Hines recorded "Rise", an official song for the Australian team at the Sydney 2000 Olympic Games.
-In September 2001, music producer and writer, Karen Dewey wrote Hines' fully authorised biography Diva: the life of Marcia Hines and Hines released a companion compilation CD, Diva, in October.
+In September 2001, music producer and writer, Karen Dewey wrote Hines's fully authorised biography Diva: the life of Marcia Hines and Hines released a companion compilation CD, Diva, in October.

 2003–2010: Australian Idol and more

 In May 2003, Hines endured the illness and death of her mother Esme; she returned to the public eye with her role as a judge on the television show Australian Idol from July 27, 2003.
 She has been described as "the nice judge" and has been accused of being a "fence-sitter" – unable to provide criticism of any kind.
 Hines counters such criticism with: "Well, you know, I'm living it, if you get my drift, so the advice I give the kids is the advice I'm living."
 The success of the program has led to further interest in her as a recording artist, and in 2004 she released an album of cover versions, titled Hinesight – Songs from the Journey which featured a duet, with former Home and Away star Belinda Emmett, "Shower the People".
-In 2005, Hines released a remixed version of her earlier hit "You", followed in 2006 by Discotheque, an album containing her versions of disco classics, which peaked at number 6.
+In 2005, Hines released a remixed version of her earlier hit "You", followed in 2006 by Discothèque, an album containing her versions of disco classics, which peaked at number 6.
 Hines made a cameo appearance on Neighbours in early 2007; on 18 July, she was inducted into the ARIA Hall of Fame.
 In November 2007, Hines released a new album, Life, and during December she toured in support of Lionel Richie.
 From August 31, 2008, the sixth season of Australian Idol was broadcast, with Hines continuing as a judge, and she is the only judge to appear in every season of Australian Idol.